 #14 – Victoria has an amazing selection of restaurant options

-- Victoria has the second highest number of restaurants per capita in North America, second only to San Francisco.
+- Victoria has the second highest number of restaurants per capita in North America.
+(San Francisco has the most).

 #15 – Victoria has one of the top 10 most magnificent public gardens in the world.

 - According to National Geographic, The Butchart Gardens was named one of the Top 10 most Magnificent Gardens.

 #16 – Victoria has the warmest climate in Canada

 - Victoria is the unchallenged leader among Canada’s large cities for winter heat.
 It ranks several degrees and days ahead of the others for warm weather.
 Victoria is the only large Canadian city to not normally drop down to -10 degrees Celsius (14 degrees Fahrenheit) during the winter.

 The Chemainus mural project is the world’s leading community-driven art tourism experience.